VergeOS vSAN Scale Up Guide#

 Critical Wait Period

-During the scale up process, the vSAN Tier will show a yellow status during the rebuild stage.
+During the scale up process, the vSAN Tier will show a yellow status during the repair stage.
 It is essential to wait for the vSAN tier to return to a "green" healthy status before continuing to the next node.

 Monitoring Progress